-- Candidates for President and Deputy President must have the right to work in the UK, as these are paid positions.
-Candidates will be asked to confirm their eligibility during the nomination process. - Candidates for the roles of President, Deputy President, Vice-President Administration and Vice-President Student Welfare must not be disqualified from acting as a Charity Trustee or Company Director. - All candidates for all other roles on the Central Executive Committee, must not be disqualified from acting as a Charity Trustee.
-This is because of the semi-fiduciary nature of all roles being positions of trust and representatives of OU students; members will be representing the organisation both internally and externally and will be the public face of the Students Association in publications, all associated online platforms and at events. - Candidates for Student Trustee positions must not be disqualified from acting as a Charity Trustee or Company Director.
+- Candidates for the roles of President, Deputy President, Vice-President Administration and Vice-President Student Welfare must not be disqualified from acting as a Charity Trustee or Company Director. - All candidates for all other roles on the Student Leadership Team, must not be disqualified from acting as a Charity Trustee.
+This is because of the semifiduciary nature of all roles being positions of trust and representatives of OU students; members will be representing the organisation both internally and externally and will be the public face of the Students Association/OpenSU in publications, all associated online platforms and at events. - Candidates for Student Trustee positions must not be disqualified from acting as a Charity Trustee or Company Director.